Please be aware of scams that can affect investors.

 To provide for shareholders a high level of income, together with growth of both income and capital from a portfolio of investments substantially invested in UK Equities

-In this webcast, Ed Beal gives an update on a wide range of subjects including performance, analysis of the listed equity in the portfolio, the twenty largest investments and an outlook for the trust
+In this webcast, Ed Beal gives an update on a wide range of subjects including performance, a sector breakdown, the largest investments and an outlook for the Trust.

 Equity markets started the year strongly, with the FTSE All-Share Index posting a gain of 2.6% in total return terms.
 The recoveries continued in the US and UK.
 Indeed in the domestic economy we saw falling unemployment combine with rising real wages indicating that the painful squeeze that has been endured by the consumer is now beginning to ease.
 There were three particularly significant macroeconomic events that occurred during the month.
 Firstly the ECB announced that a package of Quantitative Easing would commence in March.
 It will amount to €60bn per month and will run for at least 18 months.
 The scale and uncapped nature of the commitment boosted markets.
 The Swiss National Bank removed their Peg with the euro, presumably in anticipation of the ECB’s announcement.
 The immediate strengthening of the Swiss franc was remarkable in terms of its scale and said much about investors’ desire for a safe haven for their capital.

 Meanwhile in Greece the election was won by the anti-austerity party Syriza.
 Their desire to renegotiate the bail-out programme in an effort to reduce the country’s debt burden, served to re-ignite worries about sovereign indebtedness and the possibility of a Greek exit from the euro.